Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Hydrodynamics of tilted Dirac fermions

-The remaining elements $P, j^\mu$ and $t^{\mu\nu}$ are determined in terms of derivatives of hydrodynamic variables and yield the constituent equations at desired order.
-At first order hydrodynamics we find \bea
+The remaining elements $P, j^\mu$ and $t^{\mu\nu}$ are determined in terms of \hlt{the} derivatives of \hlt{the} hydrodynamic variables and yield the constituent equations in the desired order in derivatives.
+At first order \hlt{(in derivatives)} hydrodynamics, we find \bea

 \eea where $p$ is pressure in the local rest frame, $\xi_B$ is the bulk viscosity, $\sigma_Q$ is the intrinsic conductivity and $\eta$ is the shear viscosity.
-Eq \eqref{j-transverse} is written in the presence of an external electromagnetic field determined by $F_{\nu\rho}$.
-In passing, we recall that coefficients in zero-order hydrodynamics $\epsilon$, $p$ and $n$ are fixed by $T$, $\mu$ and the equation of state in equilibrium thermodynamics \cite{landaubook,carrollbook,weinbergbook}.
-Moreover, the non-negative parameters $\zeta_B$, $\sigma_Q$ and $\eta$ (the Wilsonian coefficients of the effective hydrodynamic theory) are either measured in experiments or determined from an underlying microscopic (quantum) theory.
+In the above equations, $F_{\nu\rho}$ is a tensor in 2+1 dimensions induced by an external electromagnetic field in the bulk.
+In passing, we recall that \hlt{the} coefficients in zero-order hydrodynamics $\epsilon$, $p$ and $n$ are fixed by $T$, $\mu$ and the equation of state in equilibrium thermodynamics \cite{landaubook,carrollbook,weinbergbook}.
+Moreover, the non-negative parameters $\hlt{\xi_B}$, $\sigma_Q$ and $\eta$ (the Wilsonian coefficients of the effective hydrodynamic theory) are either measured in experiments or determined from an underlying microscopic (quantum) theory.